…what foods and gadgets would you keep?

 - I asked for special permission to bring water kefir (pictured below) along – my kids really appreciate having a third choice beyond water and milk at meals.
 It takes up counter space, so I had to make sure it wouldn’t drive anyone nuts.
 Grandma is a sucker for her grandkids, so she said it was okay!

-- My canner – it’s great to have the option of buying tomatoes in glass jars from Tropical Traditions, but I still felt it necessary to can my own this year, and I need applesauce from fall apples, too.
+- My canner – it’s great to have the option of buying tomatoes in glass jars from Amazon, but I still felt it necessary to can my own this year, and I need applesauce from fall apples, too.
 This item would have gone to the storage unit if we decided there wasn’t room.

 - My two largest pots – one for yogurt, and one for huge batches of soup or dry beans, in case the yogurt one was busy incubating.
 I have used them both dozens of times already!